0xZon/0xZon.github.io/_posts/2021-11-04-HTB-Nunchucks.md

 # nunchucks.htb

-Navigating to the website we can see a sign up page but registration is currently closed.
+Navigating to the website we can see a signup page but registration is currently closed.

 I was not able to fuzz any other page or directory out of this